 Bloodborne pathogens are microorganisms such as viruses or bacteria that are carried in blood and/or bodily fluids and can cause disease in people; including hepatitis B and C and human immunodeficiency virus (HIV).
 Bloodborne pathogens such as hepatitis B (HBV) and HIV can be transmitted through contact with infected human blood or other potentially infectious body fluids such as:

-- Any body fluid that is visibly contaminated with blood including urine.
+Any body fluid that is visibly contaminated with blood; and

 Employees must sign either: the HBV Shot Declination Form if they do not want to receive the HBV shot series, or if they have previously had the shots; or the HBV Shot Authorization Request Form if they would like to receive the HBV shot series.
 Please download and complete the appropriate form.
 Return the signed form to the EH&S Department.